NTIG-Uppsala/Bengans-Biluthyrning/README.md

 - Code must follow the coding standard.

-- All documents and spreadsheets must be upploaded to Google Drive and all code must be uploaded to GitHub.
+- All documents and spreadsheets must be uploaded to Google Drive and all code must be uploaded to GitHub.

 - Task must be submitted to the presentation document if it is present in the backlog.